- Search The Registry

 - Street Team Youth Programs

 - My Account

 *Alfreda Duster was born on this date in 1904.
-She was a Black social worker editor and civic leader.
+She was a Black social worker, editor, and civic leader.

 Duster served as a juvenile delinquency prevention coordinator for the state of Illinois and the administrator of the girls' program for underprivileged city children at Camp Illini.
 She was also secretary to Charles Jenkins, a Black member of the Illinois legislature.
-She was awarded "Mother of the Year" in 1950 and 1970; the Bootstrap Award from the Opportunity Centers of Chicago; Citation for Public Service from the University of Chicago Alumni Association; and honorary doctorate of humane letters from Chicago State University.
+She was awarded "Mother of the Year" in 1950 and 1970; the Bootstrap Award from the Opportunity Centers of Chicago; Citation for Public Service from the University of Chicago Alumni Association; and an honorary doctorate of humane letters from Chicago State University.